 So the idea of a day, after the sales, to step away from buying and focus on giving struck a chord.
 (Besides, some researchers have posited a link between generosity and gratitude, which makes after Thanksgiving a good time to get people to think about giving.)

 Giving Tuesday has been picking up steam since its first year.
 In 2013, its second year, it received coverage in Charity Navigator and the Chronicle of Philanthropy and a headline donation from Facebook billionaire Dustin Moskovitz to the top global poverty charity GiveDirectly.
 It also went international.

 “We’ve grown to 80 countries, [and] recently welcomed South Sudan and Peru and Nepal and Greece,” Giving Tuesday CEO Asha Curran told me.
 “Giving Tuesday exists in countries where Black Friday and Cyber Monday don’t exist, and that reminds us that there’s this value that unites us.”

 Does Giving Tuesday do any good?

 All of this activity is still a relatively small share of total charitable giving.
-In 2020 Americans gave more than $471 billion to charity.
+In 2021, Americans gave $485 billion to charity.

-Compared to that, the $8 million Facebook is offering in matching donations, and the $2.47 billion that people in the US contributed last year, is just a drop in the bucket.
+Compared to that, the $2.7 billion that people in the US contributed in 2021 on Giving Tuesday is just a drop in the bucket.
 Even if Giving Tuesday continues its exceptionally fast growth for another decade, it wouldn’t be the main source of funding for most charities.